WHO WE ARE

 Anthi Polatidou

-Anthi is a graduate in Political Science with a specialization in the post-Soviet space.
-Her interests encompass the sphere of arts and artists.
+Anthi is a graduate in Political Science with a specialisation in the post-Soviet space.
+Her interest encompass the sphere of arts and artists.
 She is interested in research and the influence it can have on changing policies regarding artistic freedom in the post-Soviet space, especially in Russia.
 At the same time she loves literature and her engagement with it is specifically random.
 She is fascinated by digital media and is interested in using them to contribute to the processes of translation, subtitling and archiving.
 She has collaborated with artists to write music lyrics, translate poetry collections and curate art exhibitions.
-She maintained a small literary prose poetry column for a year in the online magazine Dubium and has co-organized the first and second KilkisArtFest to support contemporary local artistic production and creation.
-She loves dance and printmaking.
+She maintained a small literary prose poetry column for a year in the online magazine Dubium and has co-organised the first and second KilkisArtFest to support contemporary local artistic production and creation.
+She loves acrobatics, dance and printmaking.
 In her spare time she is a DJ and is interested in playing contemporary electronic music.

 ADVISORY BOARD